oracle-livelabs/pts/ai-vector-search-apex-adb/apex-app/apex-app.md

     - **OCI Public Key Fingerprint**
 4. Click to confirm the changes.
 ![alt text](images/editociaccessconfig.png)
+5. Next you want to go ahead and open up Workspace utilities.
+Click on Remote Servers, add a remote server, insert your oci object storage pre auth url we copied earlier into the endpoint url when creating this remote server.

 ### Step 2: Set Up REST Data Sources